WeAreTeamX/xbomber-node-community-edition/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU GENERAL PUBLIC LICENSE License.
+Distributed under the MIT License .
 See `LICENSE` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>